 Beginning in 1989, the NCHS no longer collected data on the annual number of new marriages in the MRA.
-However, for years 1989-1995, they supplied less detailed data on new marriages from a subset of the MRA.
+However, for years 1989-95, they supplied less detailed data on new marriages from a subset of the MRA.
 Beginning in 2008, the American Community Survey (ACS) started asking if a person was married in the last 12 months.
 Using this question, along with ages of spouses, grids of new marriages by age-group-of-husband crossed with age-group-of-wife were developed for years 2007 and later.
 For the years between 1995 and 2007, the marriage grids were linearly interpolated.

 Age-specific marriage rates $(\widehat{m}{x,y}^z)$ for a given year (z) are defined as the ratio of (1) the number of marriages for a given age-of-husband (x) crossed with age-of-wife (y) to (2) a theoretical midyear unmarried population at those ages $(P{x,y}^z)$.
-The theoretical midyear population is defined as the geometric mean9 of the midyear unmarried males and unmarried females.
+The theoretical midyear population is defined as the geometric mean8 of the midyear unmarried male population and unmarried female population.

 An age-adjusted central marriage rate (\widehat{AMR}^z) summarizes the $\widehat{m}{x,y}^z$ for a given year.
-The standard population chosen for age adjusting is the unmarried males and unmarried females in the Social Security area population as of July 1, 2010.
+The standard population chosen for age adjusting is the unmarried male population and unmarried female population in the Social Security area population as of July 1, 2010.
 The first step in calculating the total age-adjusted central marriage rate for a particular year is to determine an expected number of marriages by applying the age-of-husband-age-of-wife specific central marriage rates for that year to the geometric mean of the corresponding age groups in the standard population.

 The \widehat{AMR}^z is then obtained by dividing:

-- The expected number of marriages by - The geometric mean of (1) the number of unmarried males, ages 15 and older, and (2) the unmarried females, ages 15 and older, in the standard population.
+- The expected number of marriages by - The geometric mean of (1) the number of unmarried men, ages 15 and older, and (2) the unmarried women, ages 15 and older, in the standard population.